yakworks/shipkit/README.md

-# Make rules them all
+# BAM (bash and make) CI/CD Tool

+BAM (bash and make) Bash scripts and makefiles based CI/CD tool.
+- ship every change to production without hassle.
+- Automated versioning, generating release notes
+- Documentation builder
+- Automated publishing

-bash scripts and makefiles for a common way to build, test and deploy across projects no matter what the language.
+For a standardized way to build, test and deploy across projects that stays out of your way, no matter what the language.

 ## Why?

 From https://github.blog/2015-06-30-scripts-to-rule-them-all/

 > We have a lot of software running our products and company.
 We also have a lot of potential contributing members.
 Being able to get from git clone to an up-and-running project in a development environment is imperative for fast, reliable contributions.
 A consistent bootstrapping experience across all our projects reduces friction and encourages contribution.